Thurston norm for coherent right-angled Artin groups via $L^2$-invariants: Right-angled Artin groups

 \begin{lemma} Let $L$ be a connected chordal flag complex.
 Then for any two disjoint non-adjacent subcomplexes $K_0$ and $K_1$ of $L$, there exists an induced subcomplex $K$ of $L$ which is a simplex and which separates $K_0$ from $K_1$. \end{lemma}

 \begin{proposition} Let $A_L$ be a \raag where the defining flag complex $L$ is connected and chordal.
-Then $A_L$ splits as the fundamental group of a graph of groups $A_L \cong \pi_1(\mathbb{X})$ with the following properties: \begin{enumerate} \item the underlying graph $X$ of $\mathbb{X}$ is a finite tree, and \item each vertex and edge group in $\mathbb{X}$ corresponds to a parabolic subgroup determined by a subcomplex $L_0$ of $L$ which is a simplex.
+Then $A_L$ admits a graph-of-groups splitting $A_L \cong \pi_1(\mathbb{X})$ with the following properties: \begin{enumerate} \item the underlying graph $X$ of $\mathbb{X}$ is a finite tree, and \item each vertex and edge group in $\mathbb{X}$ corresponds to a parabolic subgroup determined by a subcomplex $L_0$ of $L$ which is a simplex.
 If $A_L \not\cong \Z$ then each vertex group is free abelian of rank at least two. \end{enumerate} \end{proposition}

 \begin{proof} If $L$ is a simplex then $A_L$ is free abelian and the result is obviously true.